ddmee/emanote/content/2022-03-06_1030_computational_complexity.md

-## Issues around time.
-Computational Complexity
+# Computational Complexity.
+Issues around time.

 Question: how long does a program take to run?
 How would we answer that?